-For those who lean toward the latter, Social Roost in downtown St. Pete is bringing the heat two days a week with one of the best brunches in town.
+For those who lean toward the latter, Social Roost in downtown St. Pete is bringing the heat with one of the best brunches in town.
 And while the chicken-inspired restaurant does go strong on the poultry-centric dishes, the brunch menu features a deep well of hearty and globally inspired options that go far beyond the classic yardbird.

 The Saturday and Sunday menu has chicken and waffles, of course, and they’re more than worth the hit to your daily caloric count.
 Brunch mainstays like frittatas and pancakes grace the menu, as well as chicken and biscuits, and steak and eggs.
 However, it’s in the non-traditional dishes that the kitchen’s creative juices get flowing, often literally.

 Cuisine-crossing dishes bring big flavor to brunch

 Where else will you find pan-seared scallops served over soft scrambled eggs with pio pio sauce, citrus pico de gallo and toast?
 For the carb-obsessed, try the apple-stuffed French toast with cinnamon-apple cream cheese filling, apple dressing, bourbon-fried almonds and maple syrup.